colevscode/blblog/entry/front-end-frameworks.md

 </script>

 We'd love to hear what you're using.
 Please fill out the survey below.
-If the results reveal a different trend, we'll be sure to post an update.
-Also feel free to tell us what frontend stack you're using by posting in the [Hacker News comments]().
+If the results reveal a different trend, we'll be sure to post an update. <!--Also feel free to tell us what frontend stack you're using by posting in the [Hacker News comments]().--> Thanks!

 <h2><a id="survey"></a>Tell us about your frontend stack!</h2>